 Researcher at Brown University

-Isaac Sheidlower is a researcher at Brown University, exploring robot ownership models and their implications.
+Isaac Sheidlower is a researcher at Brown University, studying robot ownership models.

 Jacopo Ciani

-Jacopo Ciani is a researcher at the University of Turin, exploring environmental robot ethics and the rule of law for robotics.
+Jacopo Ciani is a researcher at the University of Turin's Department of Law, focusing on environmental robot ethics.

 Janko Munjić

-Janko Munjić is a judge at the Appellate Court in Kragujevac and a faculty member at the University of Kragujevac, proposing a new test for posthuman agents.
+Janko Munjić is a judge at the Appellate Court in Kragujevac and a faculty member at the University of Kragujevac, specializing in posthuman agents.

 Keith Jin Deng Chan